graweHM/testRepo/README.md

 `ImmutablePriorityQueue name = ImmutablePriorityQueue(firstElement);`

 Replace `name` with your desired name and `firstElement` with the first element the queue should have.
 If you want to create an empty queue just replace `firstElement` with `nullptr`.

+After that the queue can be manipulated with implemeted methods.

+But be careful when working with ImmutablePriorityQueues, because each time a method is called a new queue is generated and returned.

+The old ImmutablePriorityQueue wont change.

+**Created by: Nikita Hans and Jonas Grawe.**